11 Natural Remedies for Allergies That Provide Relief

 Make sure your appliances have HEPA filters

 If you don’t have a high-efficiency particulate air (HEPA) filter in your vacuum cleaner, you may be making your symptoms worse by stirring up pollen that has settled on your floor and furniture, says Selina Gierer, a doctor of osteopathic medicine and allergy expert at the University of Kansas Medical Center in Kansas City.
 Using HEPA filters in your air conditioner or heating system can also help ease allergy symptoms.
 Some experts suggest placing a freestanding air purifier with a HEPA filter in a high-traffic area.
-Here’s how to allergy-proof every room in your home.
+(These HEPA filter vacuums are great for people with allergies.)

 Change your car’s cabin air filter

 It’s a good idea to do this yearly, says Dr. Wedner, as older cabin air filters can blast pollen pretty much directly into your face.
-In addition, check out these 11 surprising allergy triggers that may be giving you a bad case of the sniffles.
+In addition, learn if a car air purifier can help improve air quality.

 Take meds at night, not in the morning